ProperDocs Installation

 like this:

-python -m pip install properdocs
+py -m pip install properdocs

-python -m properdocs
+py -m properdocs

-For a more permanent solution, you may need to edit your PATH environment
+Or you may need to edit your PATH environment

 variable to include the Scripts directory of your Python installation.

 Recent versions of Python include a script to do this for you.
-Navigate to